conorf50/iot-project/README.md

 ####What happened to that?
 Due to technical difficulties with Wyliodrin, this was changed to a web API controlling a relay.
-Suppose it stil counts?
+Suppose it still counts?

 ## Tools, Technologies and Equipment